pest-parser/book/src/grammars/grammars.md

 exists during compilation.
 However, you can use `Rules` just like any other enum, and you can use `parse(...)` through the [`Pairs`] interface described in the [Parser API chapter](../parser_api.html).

-### Technical note: `_GRAMMAR`

-Rust uses "incremental compilation" to avoid recompiling files that haven't changed.
-Unfortunately, this means that changing the grammar file won't update the generated parser, because the Rust source code hasn't changed!

-To declare that the Rust source code depends on the grammar file, we copy that grammar directly into an unused string constant using [`include_str!`].

 ## Warning about PEGs!